StanForever/awesome-websites/README.md

 * [https://wetransfer.com](https://wetransfer.com/) : An easy way to send big files up to 2 GB.
 * [http://www.wordle.net](http://www.wordle.net/) : Wordle is a toy for generating “word clouds” from text that you provide.
 The clouds give greater prominence to words that appear more frequently in the source text.
 You can tweak your clouds with different fonts, layouts, and color schemes.
 The images you create with Wordle are yours to use however you like.
 You can print them out, or save them to your own desktop to use as you wish.
 * [https://www.whoishostingthis.com](https://www.whoishostingthis.com/) : Discover who is hosting any website.
 Get information about the web host, IP address, name servers & more.
+* [https://www.webpagetest.org](https://www.webpagetest.org) : Test a website's performance.
+* [https://web.dev](https://web.dev/) : After you've launched your site, come back to web.dev and measure how well it supports your users.
+If there are areas where it can improve, you'll get immediate steps to increase your metrics.
+* [https://webhook.site](https://webhook.site) : Webhook.site allows you to easily test webhooks and other types of HTTP requests.
+* [https://wellarchitectedlabs.com](https://wellarchitectedlabs.com/) : Hands on labs and code to help you learn, measure, and build using architectural best practices.

 ## Y :
 * [http://www.youtube-mp3.org](http://www.youtube-mp3.org/) : Convert YouTube videos to MP3s. :cinema: